ckymn/Tmovie/README.md

 🎥📽🎬✨
-## Node.js Tabanli bir movie-api olusturduk Kodlari React Framework ile yazdim..
+## This project
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with React , Node.js ,React-Sementic-ui Bootstrap ,html5

 ## Available Scripts